ThatsVie/atlas-web_front_end/Cookies_local_storage/README.md

    - Click the “Log me in” button to set the cookies.
    - Click the “Show the cookies” button to display the cookies on the page in the specified format.

+- When no input is provided, clicking the 'Show the cookies' button results in `Email: - Firstname:`, which indicates that the `getCookie` function correctly returns an empty string when the cookie does not exist.
 ![Screenshot 2024-07-13 125447](https://github.com/user-attachments/assets/89489759-5a2a-4d7f-a475-414707db2ecd)

+- When input is provided and the 'Log me in' button is pressed, followed by clicking the 'Show the cookies' button, the output displays `Email: puggilicious@pugs.com - Firstname: puggilicious`, confirming that the cookies are correctly set and retrieved.

 ![Screenshot 2024-07-13 123816](https://github.com/user-attachments/assets/70a5d166-d768-45f3-835f-d2a49426c8f4)

-The implementation was successful as evidenced by the following behaviors:
-- When no input is provided, clicking the 'Show the cookies' button results in `Email: - Firstname:`, which indicates that the `getCookie` function correctly returns an empty string when the cookie does not exist.
-- When input is provided and the 'Log me in' button is pressed, followed by clicking the 'Show the cookies' button, the output displays `Email: puggilicious@pugs.com - Firstname: puggilicious`, confirming that the cookies are correctly set and retrieved.

 </details>